-Cecil Green Park House is on the Northwest cliffs of U.B.C. campus and boasts wonderful views of Howe sound.
-It is a mansion style home commissioned in 1912 and has the charm of that era but with some modern amenities.
+Cecil Green Park House is on the Northwest cliffs of the U.B.C. campus and boasts wonderful views of the Howe Sound.
+It is a mansion-style home commissioned in 1912 and has the charm of that era but with some modern amenities.

 The entrance to Cecil Green is very convenient.
-It is covered so that guests don’t get wet when rain occurs and there is a ramp for wheel chair bound guests and for your vendors to load equipment into the venue.
+It is covered so that guests don’t get wet when rain occurs and there is a ramp for wheelchair-bound guests and for your vendors to load the equipment into the venue.
 They are getting a bit fussy about loading out at night though.
-They had a security guard put up a barrier so that I could not pull directly into the entrance to load out equipment.
+They had a security guard put up a barrier so that I could not pull directly into the entrance to load-out equipment.
 I am not quite sure what the reasoning was behind this.
 It just makes getting things out of the venue and into your vehicle a little more difficult.

 Once inside, there are two rooms.
 The one on the right is where they sometimes put the entertainment and the one on the left is where the dinner takes place.
 This is one of the challenges with the Cecil Green venue, entertainment in one room and dinner in the other… separated by a hallway.

 One of the best options is to put your entertainment in the hallway that separates the two rooms just as we did here.
 Most DJs would also prefer this option as it helps them feel part of the event throughout the evening rather than being stuck in the other room where no one sees them until the dancing starts.
 Still, keep in mind that the music from the hallway will not penetrate into the dining room for dinner music.
 At this venue, you can bring an iPod to plug into their in house system that they use for speeches and use that for your dinner background music.
 As an alternative, usually any DJ in Vancouver can hook up a wired or wireless speaker so they can play your dinner music.